 "Do you miss a beautiful project and are you dying to get your hands dirty with an operating system that you can configure for your needs?", He continued.

-"Come and get it, if you're man enough!", concluded his message.
-Of course, in order to protect the commercial exploitation of his operating system from any trickery he hastened to license it under a general public license of the Free Software Foundation.
+"Come and get it, if you are a man enough!", He concluded in his message.
+Of course, in order to protect the commercial exploitation of its operating system by any expert, it hastened to secure it with a general public license of the free software institute.

-Then came the 0.95 version, showing that the first official one will be coming soon.
-However, Linus had learned, since he was assembling the "Wassa" sailboat, to be patient and persistent.
-The bugs had to go away and the software had to be "cleaned".
+Then came the version 0.95, indicating that soon there will be the first official.
+Olinus, however, had learned to be patient and persistent since assembling the Wassa sailboat.
+The bugs had to be removed and the software "cleaned".
 Months passed and version 1.0 was delayed.
-Instead a 0.99 version came to increase the suspense.
+Instead, a 0.99 version came to increase the anxiety.
 But now Linus Torvalds was not alone.

 It had the largest programming company in the world, as it relied on the entire global village.
 The beauty of Linux was that it could do what Unix did, but it did it on cheap machines.
 But the most important thing was that whoever wanted could download the first 50.000 lines of code and correct them, test them, enrich them, move them forward…